DolphDev/siren/README.md

     weather = NWS.request.nws("us") #us is statecode. you can add a true-false to the argument to set if it should immedialetly request data on this instance (True = Get Data), False = Dont get data)

-To refresh the data use `weather.refresh()`
+To actually get the data use `weather.loud()`

-    weather.refresh() #Will return True if successful.
+    weather.load() #Will return True if successful.
 If not it will return False.

 The Library current supports the following methods.